-The Microsoft identity platform Developer's Guide is the landing page to use for all Microsoft identity platform development-related topics, including an overview of application integration and the basics of Microsoft identity platform authentication and supported authentication scenarios.
+The Microsoft identity platform Developer's Guide is the landing page to use for all the Microsoft identity platform development-related topics, including an overview of application integration and the basics of the Microsoft identity platform authentication and supported authentication scenarios.
 You can also find code samples & tutorials on how to get up and running quickly on GitHub.

 Use the following comments section to provide feedback and help to refine and shape this content, including requests for new definitions or updating existing ones!